 Teaching is a noble career, but a challenging one, as well.
 More than ever, teachers are facing difficulties and obstacles that aren’t easy to overcome.
 During the Covid-19 Pandemic in 2020 and 2021, teachers across the globe were facing the challenges of online education, lack of technical support, resources, and limited time.
 Those with many students were having trouble providing individualized attention.
 In the time of the pandemic, teachers went beyond their job description.
 Besides educators in the eyes of the students and parents, they were a ray of hope.
 They were true motivators for students to see the bright side of the pandemic story, always there when needed just a click away.
 As teachers prepare students for the future, today more than ever it’s important to recognize and at least publicly acknowledge the arduous job they do once a year on World Teacher’s Day.

 According to UNESCO, the world needs to train 68.8 million additional teachers by 2030 if the goal of primary and secondary education for every child is to be reached.
 It is 24.4 million teachers for primary and 44.4 million for high schools.
 In Sub-Saharan Africa, the situation is the worst, with a shortage of about 17 million teachers.
 While countries in the EU have a teacher-pupil ratio of 1 to 14, India has a ratio of 1 to 32.
 In African countries, the ratio varies from 30 to 50, though a very large percentage of the teachers are not qualified themselves.
 Source:

 What makes a Great Teacher?

-Like nursing staff and policemen, teaching is recognized as a calling more than a career.
-Admittedly, all are not equally gifted or great, but the influence of teachers on their students is life-long.
+Like nurses and police, teaching is recognized as a calling more than a career.
+Admittedly, all are not equally gifted or great, but the influence of teachers on their students is life long.
 So, what is it that makes a great teacher apart from hard work and much kindness?
 See these links:

 Train up a child in the way he should go: and when he is old, he will not depart from it.
 Proverbs 22:6